Forensic Scientist

 Hi Ms.Black,I was wondering if you had any advice for a high school junior hoping to get into forensic science?I've been researching colleges and forensic programs in California(where I live) but I hope you can help me understand the process better.

-Asked by Brit over 7 years ago
+Asked by Brit almost 8 years ago

 Most agencies do not have huge staffs like on TV, and people tend to stay in the field.
 Thanks to the TV shows there is a universe more competition than I faced.
 On the other hand thanks to the current emphasis on forensics, agencies are always expanding--the federal government will be setting mandates and providing grant money to expand labs and services Check out every level (city, county, state, federal) in your area that you can find and also private labs.
 Check the websites for the International Association for Identification and the American Academy of Forensic Sciences.